-The Trust Company (RE Services) Limited (ABN 45 003 278 831) is the responsible entity (the "Responsible Entity") of Stewart Investors Worldwide Sustainability Fund (formerly known as "Colonial First State Investment Fund 3") (the "Fund").
-The directors of the Responsible Entity (the "Directors") present their report together with the financial statements of the Fund for the half-year ended 31 December 2021.
+The Trust Company (RE Services) Limited (ABN 45 003 278 831) (AFSL 235150) is the responsible entity (the "Responsible Entity") of Stewart Investors Worldwide Sustainability Fund (the "Fund").
+The directors of the Responsible Entity (the "Directors") present their report together with the interim financial statements of the Fund for the half-year ended 31 December 2022.